Last Updated on

 2. Flexible Flatfoot With Short Achilles Tendon

-This condition usually affects both the feet of a child and the child may experience extreme pain and discomfort.
+This condition usually affects both the feet, and the child may experience extreme pain and discomfort.
 However, it is a very rare occurrence in children.

 3. Rigid Flatfoot